HuttleyLab/enuproject/README.rst

 This repository contains scripts used to run two completely independent analyses.

-The `loglin` directory contains scripts and data to run the loglinear analysis.
+The ``loglin`` directory contains scripts and data to run the log-linear analysis.
 The log-linear analysis compares the neighbourhood effects between the ENU-induced and spontaneous mutations in mouse, in terms of the identity of the associated mutation motifs and their relative magnitude.
 Please refer to the README.rst file inside this directory for detailed explaination regarding the package installation and the analyses implementation.

-The `classifier` directory contains scripts and data to perform the classification analysis.
+The ``classifier`` directory contains scripts and data to perform the classification analysis.
 The classification analysis uses the neighbourhood effect discovered from the log-linear analysis to build classifiers, for predicting the mechanistic origin of individual point mutations.
-Again, for detailed installation and implementation guidelines, please refer to the README.rst file inside this directory.
+Again, for detailed installation and implementation guidelines, please refer to the ``README.rst`` file inside this directory.

 The raw data used in this study are available at `Zenodo <http://zenodo.org/record/1204695>`_.

-`make_manuscript_figs.ipynb`, `make_manuscript_tables.ipynb` are Jupyter notebooks used to produce all figures and tables used in the manuscripts.
-Some compounded figures are saved into the `compound_figures` directory in LATEX format.
+``make_manuscript_figs.ipynb``, ``make_manuscript_tables.ipynb`` are Jupyter notebooks used to produce all figures and tables used in the manuscripts.
+Some compounded figures are saved into the ``compound_figures`` directory in LATEX format.

-The BSD 3-clause license is included in this repo as well, refer to `license.txt`
+The BSD 3-clause license is included in this repo as well, refer to ``license.txt``.

 *************
 Data sampling
 *************

-Scripts are located in `sample_data/`.
+Scripts are located in ``sample_data/``.

 Sampling the germline data
 ==========================